2001 Italian Grand Prix: Background

 The Autodromo Nazionale di Monza, where the race was held.

 The 2001 Italian Grand Prix was the 15th of the 17 round 2001 Formula One World Championship and occurred at the clockwise 5.793 km Monza Circuit close to Monza, Lombardy, Italy on 16 September.
+It was the second race of the season to be held in Italy following the in April.
 Before the race, both the World Drivers' Championship and World Constructors' Championship were already settled, with Ferrari driver Michael Schumacher having won the World Drivers' Championship two rounds earlier in the and Ferrari took the World Constructors' Championship at the same event, with McLaren too many championship points behind to be able to catch them.

 After the on 2 September, the teams conducted mid-season testing at various European race circuits between 4–7 September to prepare for the Italian Grand Prix at the Autodromo Nazionale di Monza.
 Ferrari, Williams, British American Racing (BAR), Jordan and Minardi tested at Italy's Mugello Circuit.
 Rubens Barrichello for Ferrari set the fastest times on the first and second days.
 The second day of testing was disrupted on six occasions after BAR test driver Takuma Sato went off the circuit, suffered an electronic control unit failure and had a malfunctioning anti-stall system.
 BAR's Olivier Panis and Minardi driver Alex Yoong both had problems with their clutch and gearboxes.
-On the final day Michael Schumacher set the fastest lap of 1 minute, 24.226 seconds, four-tenths ahead of Panis.
+On the final day Michael Schumacher set the fastest lap of 1:24.226, four-tenths ahead of Panis.
 Ferrari test driver Luca Badoer spent three days at the Italian marque's private test track, the Fiorano Circuit, where he did practice starts as well as testing of launch control and traction control.
 Arrows did no testing during this period.